Parents, who have suffered the pain, the anguish of losing a child deals with this torment constantly.

 New Jersey has been like a roller coaster with Jessica’s Law.
 Legislators will claim going to pass Jessica’s Law and does not happen.
 This has been going on for several years.
 Mark Lunsford made many trips to New Jersey give support that’s been requested.
 Still the legislators cannot get their act together.

 Both the State Senate and State House are in turmoil with their own versions of Jessica’s Law.
 Presently we have two different versions that are sitting in state legislation.
 One can only hope that legislators can work this out.
 If not more than likely it will die.

-It took legislators on both sides willing to stand up and explain to the press, people and state as to why this bill would fail so close to completion.
-As we mediating between everyone to negotiate a final way to get this bill finalized else it would have been another year, starting from the beginning, hearing the same arguments, etc. As it was, it was several years of working towards this end.
+It took legislators on both sides willing to stand up and explain to the press, people and state about why this bill would fail so close to completion.
+As we mediating between everyone to negotiate a last way to get this bill finalized else it would have been another year, starting from the beginning, hearing the same arguments, etc. As it was, it was several years of working towards this end.
 It is a shame that New Jersey come so close only to fail.
 We have told what it take do this.
 Have to sit on these guys daily and ask,”Are we there yet?”

-October 21, 2012, Mark Lunsford told us that New Jersey legislators more than likely putting off Jessica’s Law till December and those New Jersey legislators are tearing it apart once more.
+October 21, 2012, Mark Lunsford told us:”New Jersey legislators more than likely putting off Jessica’s Law until December.
+I am concern how Jersey’s legislators are tearing Jessica’s Law apart.”